Sydney-Informatics-Hub/Somatic-ShortV/README.md

 ### 3. Consolidate samples with GenomicsDBImport

 The downstream analysis are performed across multiple samples and sample data is first consolidated with GenomicsDBImport.
 By default, this occurs at 3,200 genomic intervals.
+If you are processing a new cohort, start at [Consolidate PoN](#consolidate-pon).

 #### Including previously analysed samples